-TearCare: Providing Relief for Patients with Chronic Dry Eye
+TearCare: Relief for Dry Eyes

 Do your eyes itch, burn, sting, or feel sore?
 Do you use artificial tears and over-the-counter medications, but still experience pain or redness in your eyes?
 There’s a chance you may have Meibomian Gland Dysfunction (MGD), the leading cause of Dry Eye Disease.